bradbase/flyingkoala/README.md

 # Features of FlyingKoala

+* Provides the ability to unit test Excel formulas using Excel as the calculation engine or Python.
 * Elegantly brings together, highlights, and makes available the positive attributes of xlwings, Koala2, Pandas and a number of other libraries without getting in the way.
 * Supplies pre-made User Defined Functions for mathematical equations, external application APIs, Python modules and database connectivity.
 * Manages caching of models (eg; mathematical, technical, financial, etc...) reducing loading time and takes advantage of a Koala2 feature where an equation can be in workbooks other than the active one.